-Figure 6: Historical Performance on Transformation
+Figure 7: Historical Performance on Transformation

-The IDC has, since 2014, recorded positive transformation results (see Figure 6) through continued support for the inclusion of black South Africans, ensuring that black industrialists, youth and women entrepreneurs participate gainfully in industrial activity.
-In 2015 the Shareholder Representative established five-year targets (ending March 2020) for the IDC for funding for Black Industrials (R23 billion), women- and youthempowered enterprises (R4.5 billion each).
-The IDC has already exceeded the targets for women- and youth-empowered enterprises, with R9.5 billion and R5.1 billion approved respectively.
-Funding approvals for black industrialists are also set to be achieved and exceeded (based on year to date figures for the 2020 financial year).

-Looking ahead, the IDC will continue to increase the active participation of black industrialists, women and the youth in the economy.
-This will be done through the provision of funding and by linking these businesses to large projects that the IDC co-funds.
-Targets set for the planning period are aligned to these efforts (refer to Section 6).
+The IDC has, since 2014, recorded positive transformation results (see Figure 7) through continued support for the inclusion of black South Africans, ensuring that Black Industrialists, youth and women entrepreneurs participate gainfully in industrial activity.
+Over the period depicted in the graphs, 36% of IDC's funding was approved for black-owned1 businesses with a further 25% approved for black-empowered2 businesses.
+In 2015 the Shareholder Representative announced five-year targets (ending March 2020) for the IDC for funding for Black Industrialists (R23 billion), women- and youth-empowered enterprises (R4.5 billion each).
+The IDC exceeded these targets.
+Looking ahead, the IDC will continue to increase the active participation of Black Industrialists, women and the youth in the economy.
+This will be done through the provision of funding, business and technical support, and by linking these businesses to large projects that the IDC cofunds.
+The viability of ring-fenced funds to support these targets groups is being investigated.